Laser Periodontal Therapy (LANAP) in Long Island

 Patients who follow Dr. Scharf’s post-surgical instructions tend to have exceptionally high LANAP success rates.
 Because laser therapy is so fast and effective, most patients don’t have to take time away from work for the procedure or the recovery.
 Also, laser periodontal therapy is safe for people with other health problems including diabetes or hemophilia, since certain diseases can cause problems with excessive bleeding or proper healing.

-To find out if LANAP is right for you, make an appointment with Long Island Periodontist Dr. David Scharf.
+To find out if LANAP is right for you, contact us to schedule an appointment with Long Island Periodontist Dr. David Scharf today!